Contextualizing Meta-Learning via Learning to Decompose: Experiments

-Fig.~\ref{fig:semantics} (upper) shows two t-SNE visualizations of learned concepts by {\name}, while Table~\ref{tab:zappos} are numerical results.
-All methods do not use concept labels.
-We compare with various baselines like MetaOptNet~\cite{Lee2019Meta} and SCE-Net~\cite{tan2019learning}.
-Some task adaptation methods like MuMoMAML~\cite{Vuorio2019Multimodal} and TADAM~\cite{Oreshkin2018TADAM} perform worse than MetaOptNet, since using instances in the few-shot support set independently could not determine selected concepts correctly.
-SCE-Net needs pre-collected triplets to learn the relationships among tasks, and a high-quality pre-trained embedding is necessary to achieve satisfactory performance. {\name} gets better accuracy in both cases, validating the effectiveness of the comparison-driven selector to identify the context of a task.
+We compare with various baselines like MetaOptNet~\cite{Lee2019Meta}, PAN~\cite{mishra2021effectively} and SCE-Net~\cite{tan2019learning}, and Table~\ref{tab:zappos} records the few-shot classification results.
+Note that most methods (including ours) in Table~\ref{tab:zappos} do not use attribute labels except those with $\dagger$, \ie, PAN-Supervised, and ProtoAttribute.
+Some task adaptation methods like MuMoMAML~\cite{Vuorio2019Multimodal}, TADAM~\cite{Oreshkin2018TADAM}, and Castle~\cite{ye2019learning} perform worse than MetaOptNet, since using instances in the few-shot support set independently could not determine selected attributes correctly.
+SCE-Net needs pre-collected triplets to learn the relationships among tasks, and a high-quality pre-trained embedding is necessary to achieve satisfactory performance.
+PAN improves SCE-Net with the ability to utilize attribute labels, which gets better performance than SCE-Net.
+Training with explicit attribute labels, PAN-Supervised improves the accuracy than PAN-Unsupervised, but {\name} outperforms them even without the attribute supervision.
+Additionally, we find multi-label meta-learning method RelationNet+NLC performs poorly, verifying that the ability to infer the hidden attribute is essential in this setting.
+We also construct a reference method ProtoAttribute, which utilizes the task attribute label during the meta-training.
+Multiple ProtoNet models are learned for each attribute in ProtoAttribute, and their predictions are averaged at last.
+By comparing ProtoAttribute with ProtoNet~\cite{SnellSZ17Prototypical}, we find the supervision of the specified hidden attribute helps to improve ambiguous classification performance. {\name} gets better accuracy in both cases, validating the effectiveness of the comparison-driven selector to identify the context of a task.